Basque language: Grammar

-There are more persons in the singular (5) than in the plural (3) for synthetic (or filamentous) verbs because of the two familiar persons—informal masculine and feminine second person singular.
-The pronoun hi is used for both of them, but where the masculine form of the verb uses a -k, the feminine uses an -n.
-This is a property rarely found in Indo-European languages.
+There are more persons in the singular (5) than in the plural (3) for synthetic (or filamentous) verbs because of the two familiar persons—informal masculine and feminine second-person singular.
+The pronoun hi is used for both of them, but though the masculine form of the verb uses a -k, the feminine uses an -n.
+That is a property rarely found in Indo-European languages.
 The entire paradigm of the verb is further augmented by inflecting for "listener" (the allocutive) even if the verb contains no second person constituent.
-If the situation calls for the familiar masculine, the form is augmented and modified accordingly.
-Likewise for the familiar feminine.
+If the situation calls for the familiar masculine, the form is augmented and modified accordingly and likewise for the familiar feminine.